OCR-D/spec/web_api.md

 otherwise nothing will happen.
 For more information, please check the [RabbitMQ tutorials](https://www.rabbitmq.com/getstarted.html).

-If the `callback_url` is set, a `POST` request will be made to the provided endpoint when the processing is finished.
+If the `callback_url` in the processing message is set, a `POST` request will be made to the provided endpoint when the processing is finished.
 The body of the request is the result message described below.

 The schema for result messages can be found [here](web_api/result-message.schema.yml).
 This message is sent to the callback URL or to the result queue, depending on the configuration in the processing message.
 An example of the message